 Just like with a Tequila Sunrise, we add a layer of Grenadine first.
 For this, measure about 0.5 oz of Grenadine and pour it into your cocktail shaker.

 After that, add crushed ice to the glass until it's filled by 3/4.

 Step 2 - Adding Pineapple juice

 For the next layer, we need Pineapple juice.
-Carefully measure the 6 oz before starting to pour it gently via your bar spoon into the glass over the ice.
+Measure the 6 oz before pouring it gently via your bar spoon into the glass over the ice.
 We don't want the layers to blend at this stage, so you need to be careful.